ILLIXR/proclamation/README.md

-Python and `.rst` formatting, Proclamation is explicitly language-neutral (a motivating use case was a mixed-content repo with specifications as well as C++ code) and markup-neutral (all formatting is done by a Jinja2 template: the default is markdown but you can complete change the formatting if you supply a custom template.)
+Python and `.rst` formatting, Proclamation is explicitly language-neutral (a motivating use case was a mixed-content repo with specifications as well as C++ code) and markup-neutral (all formatting is done by a Jinja2 template: the default is Markdown but you can completely change the formatting if you supply a custom template.)

 ## Install